je-nnyt/tp/docs/UserGuide.md

 ## Introduction

-VoyaTrip is a command-line application for managing trips.
+VoyaTrip is a command-line application for managing trips optimized for users that can type fast on a keyboard.
 It also includes a budget system for keeping track of the budget of the trip.

 ## Quick Start